Guild Driven Development: The Review Guild Model for AI enabled development

 - correctness is difficult to prove

 GDD attacks that by reducing how much of the system any one change needs to understand.
-It leans into the unavoidable fact that we need humans overseeing high level design and direction decisioning, AI executing ont he details, and then humans again to confirm the work is good.
+It leans into the unavoidable fact that we need humans setting high-level direction, AI executing details, and humans again confirming that the work is good.

 If the Swarm is working in one bounded area, they do not need global understanding.
 They need: